t4d-wintellectnow/apollo-react-starter-project/README.md

 ### Instructions

-1. Clone/Download this repository.
+**Step 1.** Clone/Download this repository.
 If downloading the zip file, then extract the zip file.
-1. Open a terminal window and change to the folder containing the "package.json" file.
+**Step 2.** Open a terminal window and change to the folder containing the "package.json" file.
-1. Run the following commands:
+**Step 3.** Run the following commands:

 ```bash
 npm install

 npm run start-rest-server
 ```
-1. Open a second terminal window and change to the folder containing the "package.json" file.
+**Step 4.** Open a second terminal window and change to the folder containing the "package.json" file.
-1. Run the following command:
+**Step 5.** Run the following command:

 ```bash
 npm run start-graphql-server
 ```
-1. Open a third terminal window and change to the folder containing the "package.json" file.
+**Step 6.** Open a third terminal window and change to the folder containing the "package.json" file.
-1. Run the following command:
+**Step 7.** Run the following command:

 ```bash
 npm run start-client
 ```

-1. Your system's default web browser should open and browse to the URL http://localhost:3000.
+**Step 8.** Your system's default web browser should open and browse to the URL http://localhost:3000.

 ### Modifying the Project